Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters

-Galaxy clusters could be as much helpful as small scale structures to conduct research into SIDM.
-In this regard, simulations play a significant role, and making a comparison between their results and observations provides a host of opportunities to investigate cluster size SIDM halos.
+Galaxy clusters could be as much helpful as small scale structures to conduct research on SIDM.
+In this regard, simulations play a significant role, and comparison between their results and observations provide a host of opportunities to investigate cluster sized halos of SIDM.
 In this work, we use the outcomes of previously performed simulations, in order to study halo profiles and scaling relations of galaxy clusters, and ultimately introduce a novel description of SIDM through connecting our results to another dark energy (DE) model. \\

 The paper is organized as follows: Section II is dedicated to finding quantitative relations for halo profiles, embracing density profile and velocity dispersion profile, according to the result of simulations.
 A mass-concentration relation can also be derived regarding the modified density profile.
 In Section III, two important scaling relations are obtained, namely mass-velocity dispersion and mass-temperature relations.
-As the obtained mass-temperature suggests too high masses for ordinary temperatures, a new model is explained in Section IV to reform the SIDM model and remove this problem.
+As the obtained mass-temperature relation suggests higher masses for given temperatures compared with the non-interacting case, an improved model is investigated in Section IV which can reform the SIDM model and removes this difference.
 Finally, we conclude and summarize the main results in Section V. \\